Curriculum

 Article 29: Children’s education should develop each child’s personality, talents and abilities to the fullest.
 It should encourage children to respect others, human rights and their own and other cultures.
 It should also help them learn to live peacefully, protect the environment and respect other people.

-Connected Curriculum Approach
+Connected Curriculum Approach at Bunbury

 Intent: